iresil/NeuralNet/README.md

 For hidden layers, GELU, Swish and Mish are increasing in popularity, but we won't be covering those here.

-Softmax is not the only activation function that operates on the vector level, but the rest (like Sparsemax or Softmin) are similar enough and thus we won't be covering those.
+Softmax is not the only activation function that operates on the vector level, but the rest (such as Sparsemax or Softmin) are similar enough and thus we won't be covering those.

 #### Rectified Linear Unit Layer (ReLU)
 This is the activation layer implementation that we'll be using for our hidden layers.
 It applies the rectified linear unit function element-wise,